 In college, I called him when I was upset because he would just listen and say he was sorry I was having a rough time.
 He’s always been the one to sympathize and just listen.

 He became Nutella’s biggest fan after I introduced it to him.
 He attempted to learn some Spanish when I took Spanish classes in college.
 He introduced me to NPR and then I introduced him to podcasts and he began listening to those I recommended.
 He got on Twitter because Conan O’Brien was on Twitter, but he likes and retweets almost everything I tweet.
 He follows my friends and talks about things they’ve tweeted.
-He shares all of my blog posts and Coffee Shoppers posts and sends me edits when I have a typo.
+He shares all of my blog posts and free dating sites ohio posts and sends me edits when I have a typo.

 Since I’ve bought a house, there are countless things he’s done for me.
 The times my mower wouldn’t start, he always replies with “I’ll be right over.”
 He built me a fence and put in a dishwasher and changed the tricky lightbulbs.
 He answers all the texts I send him like, “Do these look like Carpenter Bees?,” “How do I start the mower?,” and “What do I do when the dishwasher leaks just a little?”